A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Types of models}

-As for the proposed models, 35 out of 66 belong to the pure convolutional GNN paradigm, 12 to hybrid convolutional-attention architectures, followed by 14 attentional GNNs, and 1 recurrent GNN.
-Two papers use both convolutional and attentional models, and other two (Refs.~\cite{art_438, art_451}) do not fall into a specific class.
+As for the proposed models, 53 out of 102 belong to the pure convolutional GNN paradigm, followed by 21 hybrid convolutional-attention architectures, 20 attentional GNNs, and 1 recurrent GNN.
+Two papers use both convolutional and attentional models, and other five (Refs.~\cite{art_438, art_451, art_676, art_725, art_740}) do not fall into a specific class.
 Regarding the definition of the graph structure, most of the papers discuss it in detail.
-Half of the papers published before 2024 are based on a pre-defined adjacency matrix, while the majority of papers of 2024 propose models that learn the adjacency matrix on their own, either from scratch or based on a pre-initialization (e.g., Refs.~\cite{art_108, art_444}).
+Almost half of the papers published before 2024 are based on a pre-defined adjacency matrix, while the majority of papers since 2024 propose models that learn the adjacency matrix on their own, either from scratch or based on a pre-initialization (e.g., Refs.~\cite{art_108, art_444}).
 Here, more than in any other thematic group, there are multiple ways to define the adjacency matrix.
 This can be made by taking into account the structure of the road network, the actual flow of people, or a combination of different sources of information.
-More in detail, a first group of papers uses road connectivity (e.g., Refs.~\cite{art_104, art_120, art_123, art_135, art_431}); second group uses spatial distance (e.g., Refs.~\cite{art_93, art_96, art_99, art_110, art_128, art_132, art_434, art_454}); a third group incorporates extra information about the so-called points of interest (such as Refs.~\cite{art_94, art_96}); a fourth group considers some similarity measures between the time series (e.g., Refs.~\cite{art_97, art_117, art_122, art_123, art_435, art_445}), such as the correlation coefficient or cosine similarity; a fifth group directly uses the number of people traveling on the road at a given time step (e.g., Refs.~\cite{art_94, art_102, art_129, art_133}), or a combination of different aspects (e.g., Refs.~\cite{art_420, art_444, art_448, art_449}).
+More in detail, a first group of papers uses road connectivity (e.g., Refs.~\cite{art_104, art_120, art_135, art_431, art_664, art_707}); second group uses spatial distance (e.g., Refs.~\cite{art_93, art_96, art_99, art_110, art_128, art_132, art_434, art_454}); a third group incorporates extra information about the so-called points of interest (such as Refs.~\cite{art_94, art_96}); a fourth group considers some similarity measures between the time series (e.g., Refs.~\cite{art_97, art_117, art_122, art_435, art_445}), such as the correlation coefficient or cosine similarity; a fifth group directly uses the number of people traveling on the road at a given time step (e.g., Refs.~\cite{art_94, art_102, art_129, art_133}), or a combination of different aspects (e.g., Refs.~\cite{art_420, art_444}).
+For a more detailed overview of graph construction techniques in traffic flow prediction models, the reader is referred to Ref.~\cite{Fan2025}.